UmaAgg/Uma_portfolio/index.md

 # First Milestone

-## The different components of your project and how they will all integrate together
+## The different components of your project

 - WS2812B LED; An LED is a  light-emitting diode is a semiconductor device that emits light when current flows through it.
 Electrons in the semiconductor recombine with electron holes, releasing energy in the form of photons.
 The color of the light is determined by the energy required for electrons to cross the band gap of the semiconductor
 - BreadBoard; A breadboard, solderless breadboard, or protoboard is a construction base used to build semi-permanent prototypes of electronic circuits.
-Unlike a perfboard or stripboard, breadboards do not require soldering or destruction of tracks and are hence reusable.
+Unlike a perf board or stripboard, breadboards are reusable and do not require soldering or destruction of tracks.
 - Arduino Nano; Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.

+## How they will all integrate together

+I attached the end of the LEDs to the power, ground, and control wires.
+I attached the power wires to the power rail on the breadboard, and the ground wires to the ground rail.
+Then attached a jumper wire from the power and ground rail to a 5-volt power source.
+I attached an Arduino Nano to the breadboard and connected jumper wires from the 5-volt pin and the ground pin to their perspective rails.
+I attached the control wires from the LEDs to the digital pins and installed a code to the Arduino Nano.

+## Progress

+Currently, everything is connected to a breadboard and all the LEDs light up but not in words.

+## Challenges

 On the LED strips, there are arrows, and those are in the direction that the electrical current flows.
 And I didn’t realize this so I was so confused about why my LEDs weren’t lighting up because I put all of the arrows facing towards the Arduino.
 After I realized this I cut my LEDs from the Arduino because it would be too much to desolder them and do all of that since I already put the wires in the heat tubes.
-So I moved my project onto a breadboard, then I soldered male-to-male the jumper wires to the LED strips and I put the Arduino nano into the board and attached it as such.
+So I moved my project onto a breadboard.

 ## What your plan is to complete your project

-- For my second milestone -  write code for scrolling words
+- For my second milestone -  write code for scrolling words and attach it to a perf board
-- For my third milestone - adding on the frame and check LEDs still work

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project
-For my starter project, I decided to make an alarm clock, I faced many challenges as it was my first project.
-After I thought I was done with the whole project I realized that it was only showing the default display and I was not able to change the time or use any of the functions.
-But I troubleshot and I realized that most of the wires in the back were touching.
-Another problem came up for me, but I noticed the display was not really showing at all, and at first, I thought it was the photoresistor, but the battery just fell out.
+For my starter project I decided to make an alarm clock.

-## Project components
+## Project components and their purpose

 - Resistors- regulate the flow of electrical currents in an electrical circuit.
 They are also used to provide a certain amount of voltage for a transistor.
 The project required a certain number of Kohms in certain places, meaning it was used to give a certain amount of voltage.
 - Thermistor- In this project, this was used to determine the temperature outside